 (3) The competent authority may recognise certificates issued by or under the authority of another Party to the Convention which has ratified the same or has ratified the ILO Certification of Ships' Cooks Convention, 1946 (No. 69).

-(4) The competent authority may exempt ships manned by less than ten crew, by virtue of the size of the crew or the trading pattern, from having a fully qualified cook:
+(4) Ships operating with a prescribed manning of less than ten which, by virtue of the size of the crew or the trading pattern, may not be required by the competent authority to carry a fully qualified cook: